 Rochester Institute of Technology

-I have also been a main contributor in the development of both the compiler and runtime of SALSA, a programming language based on the actor model of computation.
+I have also been a main contributor in the development of both the compiler and runtime of SALSA and SALSA Lite, a programming language based on the actor model of computation.
 SALSA enables easy development of concurrent and transparently distributed applications by following actor semantics.